They might sound similar at first, but mutual funds and exchange-traded funds have some key differences.

 Mutual funds remain the top dog in terms of total assets thanks to their prominence in workplace retirement plans, such as 401(k)s.
-U.S. equity mutual funds have around $6.3 trillion compared to $1.6 for ETFs, per Morningstar.
-ETFs, meanwhile, are attracting the lion’s share of new investment dollars.
+U.S. equity mutual funds have around $6.7 trillion, compared with $1.7 trillion for ETFs, according to Morningstar.
+ETFs, meanwhile, are attracting the majority of new investment dollars.
+In 2017, the inflows for ETFs hit $464 billion, according to data from State Street Global Advisors.
+Moreover, 87 percent of financial advisers use or recommend ETFs to their clients, according to the 2018 trends in investing survey.

-They key is to understand how the relative advantages of ETFs and mutual funds correspond to your priorities as an investor.
-There is no perfect fund, there are only funds ideal for you.
+The key is to understand how the relative advantages of ETFs and mutual funds correspond to your priorities as an investor.
+There is no perfect fund; there are only funds ideal for you.

 What both mutual funds and ETFs do well